LukeHagar/sveltekit-adapters/README.md

 Deploy SvelteKit applications as electron desktop applications.

-This adapter is functional and tested, but is currently being blocked by [this PR](https://github.com/alex8088/electron-vite/pull/412).
-Once that PR is merged, this adapter will be fully functional.

 This adapter does require additional files to be added to the project, and requires the use of the package `electron-vite` to properly handle the electron implementation.
 Please look at the [example](https://github.com/LukeHagar/sveltekit-adapters/tree/main/examples/electron) implementation for more information.